 What is your name, and where are you based?

-What inspired you to become a coach as a Sports Therapist Trainer?
+What inspired you to become a personal trainer and nutrition coach?

-Tell us about your experience as a Sports Therapist Trainer.
+Tell us about your experience as a personal trainer & nutrition coach so far.

 What is your approach to coaching?
 Do you have a particular style or method?

 My philosophy revolves around mindfulness.
 I remind my clients that it is ok if we didn’t accomplish our goal today, just as long as we do not beat ourselves over it.
 We are flawed, and that is part of being human.
 What is the point of perfection, there’s no room for growth if we do not experience failures.
 By applying mindfulness, we have a better opportunity to become aware of our “mistakes” or adversity and embrace that moment, learn from it, and grow.
 ALG = Accept, Learn, Grow

 What’s the best piece of health or wellness advice you have received?

 Virtual Tony Horton, the founder of P90X Home Fitness Videos, once told me, “Do Your Best and Forget the Rest.”
 There is no point stressing about things we can’t control.
 Keep our head high and keep moving forward.
 Another great quote I live by is James Clear’s: “Environment is the invisible hand that shapes human behavior.”
 I rely on my environment to stay healthy: Surrounding myself with my family, friends, and a clean house naturally allows me to create healthy habits.

 What do you like to do in your free time when you’re not coaching?